amvishnevska/orderSystem/README.md

 4. Check the console output to observe the step-by-step processing of multiple orders using different strategies and observers.

  ## Working Demo (Interactive CLI)
-The application includes a interactive Command Line Interface.
-When you run the `Main` class, you will be greeted with a menu that allows you to:
 1. Initialize a new order checkout process.
 2. Select items from a mock product catalog to add to your cart.
 3. Choose a specific payment strategy (Credit Card or PayPal) at runtime.